Nathan McCullum: International career

 In an ODI against Sri Lanka at Hambantota in 2013, Nathan McCullum smashed 22 runs off spinner Rangana Herath's final over of the match when New Zealand required 21 in the last over.
 His match winning knock of unbeaten 32 off just nine deliveries including three sixes and one four in the penultimate over secured New Zealand a victory in a tense close rain curtailed match.
 He was also part of the New Zealand squad at the 2013 ICC Champions Trophy and in a group stage match against hosts England during the tournament, he set the record for taking the most number of catches in a Champions Trophy match with four.
 During the 2013 Champions Trophy, he also played a pivotal role in New Zealand's only win in the tournament scoring crucial 32 off 42 balls against Sri Lanka in a low scoring match where New Zealand won by one wicket chasing 139.

 Although he was named in the final squad of 15 in 2015 Cricket World Cup, he was mostly used as a substitute fielder to Daniel Vettori.
 In 2015, McCullum announced he will retire from all forms of cricket at the end on the 2015/16 Southern Hemisphere summer season.
 He was not named in the Sri Lankan ODI series due to his back issues, so his ODI career is over, but he was named in the 2016 ICC World Twenty20.
 His last international match was against Bangladesh on 26 March 2016.
 He got out for first ball nought for Mustafizur Rahman as his fifth victim for T20I fifer.
 However, in bowling, McCullum took the wicket of Sabbir Rahman, which was his last international wicket as well.
 New Zealand finally won the match by 75 runs.

-His brother, Brendon McCullum also announced he would only retire from international cricket at the end on the 2015/16 Southern Hemisphere summer season.

-Football
+Association football

-Prior to concentrating on his cricketing career, McCullum played as a striker for Caversham AFC, winning the team's golden boot award in 1999 by scoring 19 goals in the FootballSouth Premier League.
+Prior to concentrating on his cricketing career, McCullum played association football as a striker for Caversham AFC, winning the team's golden boot award in 1999 by scoring 19 goals in the FootballSouth Premier League.
 He scored two goals for the club in the 2003 New Zealand National Soccer League, at that time New Zealand's premier club league competition.
 He left the club in 2004, playing briefly with Mosgiel before turning his sporting attention completely to cricket.
 In 2017, he debuted for Auckland division 2 team, Ellerslie Diamonds, pulling his hamstring within minutes.